-fair in comparison with estimates of the target's value.
-As the assumed transaction consideration increases, so too must estimates of the target's value to sustain a finding of fairness.
-Nevertheless, a financial advisor may regard transaction consideration calculated on this basis as fair to the SPAC.
-Taken at face value, this finding would suggest that the target is fairly valued under an assumed \$10 value for the SPAC shares.
-Such a conclusion also suggests that the financial advisor valued the target more highly than did the target's own managers, who had incentives to exaggerate the target's value in response to an overstated transaction consideration.
-88 If we accept the financial advisor's high view of the target's value, does it follow that the de-SPAC would be fair to public shareholders, representing at least \$10 value per share to them, even if the opinion's conclusion only addresses fairness to the SPAC?
+conclusion also suggests that the financial advisor valued the target more highly than did the target's own managers, who had incentives to exaggerate the target's value in response to an overstated transaction consideration.
+88 However, if we accept the financial advisor's high view of the target's value, does it follow that the de-SPAC would be fair to public shareholders, representing at least \$10 value per share to them, even if the opinion's conclusion only addresses fairness to the SPAC?

-The answer is no. To be clear, the fairness opinion in this example has not concluded that the SPAC shares are worth \$10 each; they are not, given the dilutive effects of the SPAC structure.
+The answer is no. To be clear, the fairness opinion in this example has not concluded that the SPAC shares are worth \$10 each; they may not be, given the dilutive effects of the SPAC structure.
 Instead, the conclusion is that the target itself is at least worth the assumed \$10 per SPAC share in consideration paid.
 From public shareholders' perspective, one must consider the value of the combined entity rather than that of the target alone since these shareholders are left with post-merger shares if they forgo their redemption rights.
 One cannot be assured that the post-merger company is worth at least \$10 per share.
 The reason, again, is dilution.
 The intuition is that the target itself may be worth more than the assumed consideration, but dilution in the SPAC can leave the combined company worth less than \$10 per share.
 Accordingly, even accepting that a target is worth consideration valued at \$10 per SPAC share does not guarantee that a de-SPAC represents at least \$10 per share value to public SPAC shareholders.

 Recall the simplified example in which a SPAC raises \$10 million by issuing one million shares to public shareholders for \$10 per share and issues 250,000 founder shares to its sponsor for a nominal amount.
-Assume that the target shareholders receive five million shares assumed to be worth \$10 and, per a fairness opinion, that a financial advisor's estimates of target value exceeds the consideration of \$50 million calculated on this basis.
-The post-merger value of the company's shares, including those of public SPAC shareholders, will still represent less than \$10 per share due to the dilution
+Assume that the target shareholders receive five million shares assumed to be worth \$10 and, per a fairness opinion, that a financial advisor's estimates of target value exceed the consideration of \$50 million calculated on this basis.
+The post-merger value of the company's shares, including those of public SPAC shareholders, will still represent less than \$10 per share due to the dilution from founder shares.
+The company's post-combination value, disregarding non-cash sources of value, is \$60 million, including the SPAC's \$10 million cash, making the post-merger share value equal to \$9.60, calculated as \$60 million divided by 6.25 million shares.
+As this example illustrates, even if we accept at face value the financial advisor's opinion that the target is

-^{88.} Recall the example at supra text accompanying note 85 in which a target board would inflate the target's value above the \$40 million it believed the company was worth to avoid an unfavorable deal when receiving consideration assumed to be worth \$10 per share.
+^{88.} Recall the example at supra text accompanying note 85 in which a target board would inflate the target's value above its \$40 million valuation to avoid an unfavorable deal when receiving consideration assumed to be worth \$10 per share.
 Leaving aside non-cash sources of value, the target board would insist on a pre-merger value of \$50 million, representing a value to the target's shareholders of \$40 million when using an assumed value of \$10 per SPAC share.
-On these facts, a financial advisor finding the transaction consideration to be fair to the SPAC would value the target at \$50 million-25% more than target board's estimate.
+On these facts, a financial advisor finding the transaction consideration to be fair to the SPAC would value the target at \$50 million or more-significantly above the target board's estimate.